Research carried out by staff and students at the Centre aims to have an impact in the academic community and larger society.

 Researchers from the Centre presented at seminar hosted by the Norwegian Ministry.

 Researchers from the Centre wrote a report on adoption in child protection for the Norwegian Directorate.

 Impact through dialogue with NGOs

-We are actively meeting with non-governmental organizations to share our findings and knowledge.
-The aim is to provide research based knowledge and insight to policy influences and professional associations, and contribute to better policy and practice.
+We actively meet with non-governmental organizations to share our research findings and knowledge.
+Our aim is to provide research based knowledge and insight to policy influencers and professional associations, and contribute to improved policy and practice.

 Members of the Pro Bono Group at the Centre conducted a project for Forandringsfabrikken.

 Prof. Skivenes contributed to a report and conference initiated by UNICEF.